O&R: For Safety's Sake, Use Caution Driving in Work Zones

 O&R asks motorists to exercise caution while passing through company work zones for the safety of the repair crews working in the road, and for their own safety.

-The men and women who are working to restore power protect themselves from traffic by setting up cones, flares, barricades and other warning devices that mark their work zone.
+The men and women who are working in the street on O&R equipment upgrades, maintenance or repairs protect themselves from traffic by setting up cones, flares, barricades and other warning devices that mark their work zone.

 - Drive carefully and slowly through the construction site.